Hello festival friends,

 We pride ourselves on being a World Music Festival, presenting a “broad brush stroke of musical genres “ involving local, national and international artists.
 This year we will again present local high school orchestras, ensembles and choirs.

 I’m also pleased to announce our fund raising campaign is going well and that our application for a grant from Northern Beaches Council has once again been successful.
-Speaking of funding, the Shack is holding its annual fundraising concert on 1st February with four great acts:

 - work on the gate